 Summary

-Cursor released Composer 2.5, describing it as a substantial upgrade over Composer 2 for long-running work, instruction following, and collaborative behavior.
-The launch also introduced explicit Standard and Fast pricing tiers and double usage during the first week.
+Cursor released Composer 2.5 as a stronger model surface for long-running coding work, saying it improves sustained task execution, instruction following, and collaboration behavior over Composer 2.
+The launch also introduces explicit Standard and Fast pricing tiers and temporary double usage in the first week.

 What changed

-Cursor launched Composer 2.5 and published pricing and positioning details for the new model tier.
+Cursor launched Composer 2.5 and published its new pricing and packaging as Standard and Fast tiers.

 Why it matters